A Visit to UNESCO Byzantine Daphni Monastery in Athens

 The Monastery’s Architecture

 The Byzantine Daphni Monastery in Athens, the Catholicon, and the monks cells.
-The Byzantine Daphni Monastery in Athens.

 Daphni Monastery Catholicon, and the monks’ cells

 The Byzantine Daphni Monastery in Athens is believed to have been constructed on the site of the ancient temple of Apollo Daphnaeus, named after the Greek god Apollo.
 The word ‘Daphni’ in Greek means ‘laurel.’
-The ancient temple was entirely demolished by the Goths, who invaded Athens in 398 CE.
-Today, a solitary Ionic column from the Apollo Temple still stands, serving as a support for the exonarthex of the monastery.

 The Byzantine Daphni Monastery in Athens, ancient column.
-The Byzantine Daphni Monastery in Athens.

 The remaining Ancient Ionic Column

-Edward Clarke and Elgin removed three other remaining columns in 1801 and transported them to England where they remain (along with so many other Greek antiquities).
+Edward Clarke and Elgin removed three remaining columns in 1801 and transported them to England where they remain (along with so many other Greek antiquities).

 The eastern side of the Catholicon of Daphni

-What is truly unique about Daphni Monastery is its imposing fortified enclosure wall, standing nearly 20 feet high, complete with towers, battlements, and two entry gates.
 Today, the smaller gate serves as the main entrance to the monument.
 The interior of the Monastery is primarily defined by the Catholicon, the main and most prominent temple.

 The Byzantine Daphni Monastery in Athens, entrance to the Catholicon.
-The Byzantine Daphni Monastery in Athens.

 Entrance to the Daphni Catholicon

 The Byzantine Daphni Monastery in Athens, walls in the monastery.
-The Byzantine Daphni Monastery in Athens.

 The Daphni Monastery Walls

-The Catholicon of Daphni Monastery has been renowned as one of the most beautiful domed churches in Greece.
 This splendid structure, dedicated to the Dormition of the Virgin Mary, dates back to the 11th century.
 It boasts a large dome supported by eight pillars symmetrically arranged, with chapels positioned in the corners of the building.

 Evgenia at the back entrance of Catholicon.
 The Byzantine Daphni Monastery in Athens.